lonewanderer27/Camp-Buddy-Toolbox/README.md

 - [x] List RPA Files
 - [x] Extract Dialog Lines
-- [ ] Search function in listing the RPA file contents
+- [ ] Selectively choose what contents in the RPA file should be extracted
-- [ ] Choose what contents in the RPA file should be extracted
+- [ ] Search the contents of an RPA file
 - [ ] Use the QT Port of PySimpleGUI
 - [ ] Release compiled executable for Windows and Mac (hopefully)